-So in the last post, I shared just how excited our whole home was for baby girl started making some rumblings…keeping us all on our toes as to whether she was coming that day or not.
-And all about how nadly we were actually caught with our pants down this time, as she was coming MUCH earlier than the others.
-(37 weeks), but also how it was all just working out for us beautifully.
-SO much faith, laughing at ourselves and enjoying the unfolding…if you haven’t read that post yet, first go catch up over there, then come back here! 😉
+So, in the last post, I shared just how excited our entire home was for baby girl who started to make some rumblings…Keeping us all on our toes as to whether she was coming that day, or not.
+And I shared just how badly we were actually caught with our pants down this time, since she was coming MUCH earlier than the others (37 weeks).
+But, also how against all odds, it was all still working out beautifully for us.
+So much faith, laughing at ourselves and enjoying the unfolding of it all…Now, if you haven’t read that post yet, first go catch up over there, then come back here! 😉

 Sunday night, into Monday’s light…

-He obviously wanted to call the midwife up – and I was hesitant, as whilst I knew instinctively this was the real deal, she was still farrrrrr from saying peekaboo.
+He obviously wanted to call the midwife up.
+I was hesitant, for as much as I knew instinctively that this was the real deal, I could tell that Coco was still farrrrrr from saying peekaboo.
 But because of my previous birth with Parker-Grace where I was in total denial of being in labour – despite the fact that I would shush Mike ever so now and then and sit up to breathe through these surges that was I completely and totally not actually having. * insert eye roll here * So, I agreed and he called up my midwife.

 Our beloved Angela picked up the call just after midnight – bright and cheery as always.
-And after trying to also convince her that Im far from even active labour, I eventually agreed, as she lived pretty far from us.
+And after trying to also convince her that I’m far from active labour, I eventually agreed to her insistence, as she lived pretty far from us.
 And with the wildcard nature of third babies on everyone’s mind, I guess everyone preferred being prepared and ready.
-We called up Marysol too.
+We called up Marysol, our birth photographer, too.

-So at about 2am midwife and photographer were in our home, and whilst we were all whispering so as to not wake the kids, we were all so happy to see each other and flip, today was the day, man – of course we were excited!!
+At about 2am midwife and photographer were in our home, and whilst we were all whispering so as to not wake the children, we were all so happy to see each other because, flip, today was the day, man – of course we were excited!!

-So Angela did some checks on me up in the bedroom, just to get a baseline.
-And it was actually so nice to be able to do this in the comfort of one’s own home.
+Angela did some checks on me up in the bedroom, just to get a baseline.
+And, I have to say, it was actually so nice to be able to do this in the comfort of one’s own home.
 My OWN bed!
 I didn’t have to pack up and make special arrangements for the doggies or the kiddies.
 We could all just chill out, the kids could get undisturbed sleep, and we didn’t have to drive anywhere.

 It was perfect!
-But after all the giggles and whispered jokes between us all, I once more, I noticed things had died dwn again in the surge department.
+But after all the giggles and whispered jokes between us all, I once more noticed that things had died down again in the surge department.
 Like nada.
+Zip!
 And I would be lying if I said I wasn’t feeling a bit disappointed.

-So reading me well, Angela advised Mike and I go get some sleep.
-That I light my candles, listen to my hypnobirthing clips or whatever it was that I needed to do, to just relax and get into a good place.
+So reading me well, Angela advised Mike and I to go get some sleep; That I light my candles, listen to my hypnobirthing clips or whatever it was that I needed to do, to just relax and get into a good place.
 And this was exacty what I did.
-Or tried.
+Or tried to.
 But sleep was so touch and go for me – I was too excited, and also so perplexed by how unpredictable this birth was.
 (DUH.)
-Mike however, was lights out! 🙂
+Mike, however, was lights out! 🙂

 In the mean time, while I was upstairs trying to get my “OM” on, Angela and Marysol were quietly busying themselves downstairs– Angela with her reports and paperwork…Marysol with cake!

-Yes, a cake for the our little Coco.
+Yes, a cake for the our little Coco!
 A special Birth Day Cake.
-It was a first for us, and I was already inlove with the idea of a special cake when Marysol pitched the idea.
-I mean everyone knows Im big on birthday cakes, so this was truly special to us.
+It was a first for us, and I was already inlove with the idea of a special cake when Marysol first pitched the idea.
+I mean everyone knows I’m big on birthday cakes, so this was truly special to us.

-Most of the morning went by in a bit of a blur to me to be honest..but lots of chilling, movies, chatting to my mom and rasberry leaf tea.
+Most of the morning went by in a bit of a blur to me to be honest.
+There was lots of chilling, movies, chatting to my mom and copious consumption of rasberry leaf tea.

 It was like something out a flipping Hollywood movie!
 LOL

-Dude…it got to the point, where, mid mediation or mid-relaxation, the bell would ring almost as if they knew the timing was bad.
-And it felt like someone blasted it on megaphone….
+Dude, it got to the point, where, mid-mediation or mid-relaxation, the bell would ring almost as if they knew the timing was bad.
+And it felt like someone had blasted it on megaphone!
 But everyone else in the home seemed so busy with things, that I knew, despite the fact that I was trying to get all down and dirty with my inner birth self and Dalai Lama the crap out this day, I had to take matters into my own hands.
-So in between surges I went hunting for paper and a marker, marched outside and put up a sign across the bell…if I could have left some pigs blood to show I meant business, I would of…but the surges were getting to a place where it was needing my attention to get through.
+So in between surges I went hunting for paper and a marker, marched outside and put up a sign across the bell.Now, if I could have left some pigs blood to show I meant business, I would of, but the surges were getting to a place where it was needing my attention to get through.

-It was also at this point that Mike hesitantly informs in between all the excitement, and the surges, that our cable guy has finally arrived.
-A little confused as to why we even have a cable guy, he reminds me that about 9 months ago we ordered fibre, and ironically and as luck would have it, today was the day that they decided to pitch up and sort it out.
+It was also at this point – in between all the excitement, and the surges – that Mike hesitantly informs me that our cable guy has finally arrived.
+A little confused as to why we even have a cable guy, he reminds me that about 9 months ago we ordered fibre internet connection, and ironically and as luck would have it, today was the day that they decided to pitch up and sort it out.
 (Who knew ordering fibre took as long as growing a human?!)

 Mike sorted out the music – and by sort out, I mean he only then just started searching and putting together a birth music playlist I asked him for months ago.
 We all did a lot of chit chatting in this time, and it was also here in chatting to Bernice that I realised I had slipped up on something…She was not very well-versed in HypnoBirthing.
 (Wait, what?!)
 My stomach did a bit of drop when she said it.
 I tried to establish to what extent she did know – she had “watched a few videos of hypnobirthing women” , which if you’re in the know, then you’d be aware that that is essentially not being informed at all about it.
 I wanted to kick myself for not doing a birth plan – something I always encouraged other moms to always do.
 But I didn’t this time.
 Purely because I had been with Birth Options before, and Ciska knew HypnoBirthing inside and out.
 So I very naively just assumed that any new team members would also be the same.
 I hoped… Crikey!
 Inside I wanted to cry.